thepetabyteproject/tpp_database_management/README.md

 - Click [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) and follow the instructions for windows.
 - Click [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) and follow the instructions for macOS.
 - Click [here](https://www.mongodb.com/docs/manual/administration/install-on-linux/) and follow the instructions for linux systems.

+**After installation is complete you will need to run MongoDB in your system.
+Follow instructions to run MongoDB provided in the links above after the instructions for installation.**

 ## Install pymongo: